tabularelf/lexicon/4.0.0/gettingstarted.md

 3. Press "Add All" and press "Import".

 ## Updating to a new version
-?> If you've made changes to `lexicon_settings`, consider backing it up (preferably with source control) before updating!
+?> If you've made changes to `__LexiconConfig`, consider backing it up (preferably with source control) before updating!

+!> If you are updating from v3 or earlier to v4, please consider reading [Changes from v3](changes-from-v3.md) and looking at [v3 equivalent](v3-equivalent.md).

 1. Delete `Lexicon`'s folder (with all scripts inside.)
 2. Follow the steps through [Installing](#installing), but with the latest version.